-The location is in fact reflected throughout the menu.
+The location is in fact reflected throughout the menu, which I think is a lovely touch.
 From the cheese board served with Scottish oatcakes to the Edinburgh gin featured on the drinks list.

 8. Old Chain Pier

-If it’s waterside views that float your boat, the Old Chain Pier is surely the Edinburgh go-to for you.
+If it’s waterside views that float your boat, I’d highly recommend a visit to Old Chain Pier.
 Located in Newhaven, diners enjoy uninterrupted views of the Firth of Forth from Trinity Crescent.

 As you might expect, seafood is something of a speciality here.
 Expect authentic cullen skink or smoked mackerel pate to start followed by fish and chips, hake or mussels.

 There are plenty of classics to choose from too, such as mac ‘n’ cheese, haggis with neeps and tatties or various burgers.

 So even if you’re not the biggest fan of fish, I’m sure you’ll be just fine.
 ‘Wee bairns’ are also well catered for with fail-safes like fish goujons or sausage ‘n’ mash.